upmcplanetracker/28crashtracker/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements, bug fixes, or new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/upmcplanetracker/28crashtracker).
+If you have suggestions, bug fixes, or new features, please open an issue or submit a pull request on the [GitHub repository](https://github.com/upmcplanetracker/28crashtracker).
 API calls cost money.
 [Buy me a coffee](https://buymeacoffee.com/pghcrash).